mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

         super().__init__(*args, **kwargs)
         self.calculate_LJunits_prefactors()

-.. container:: justify

 Every time the *Prepare* class will be initialized, all five reference values will be calculated and passed as *self*.

 Nondimensionalize units
 -----------------------

-.. container:: justify

 Let us take advantage of the calculated reference values and normalize the three inputs of the *Prepare* class that have a physical dimension, i.e.
 *epsilon*, *sigma*, and *atom_mass*.

-.. container:: justify

 Create a new method called *nondimensionalize_units_0* within the *Prepare* class.
 The index *0* is used to differentiate this method from the other methods that will be used to nondimensionalize units in future classes.

 .. code-block:: python